djrondon/ui-javascript/README.md

     ```javascript
     // Bad.
-    const errorMessage = 'Jaina Proudmoore is the founder and former Lady of Theramore Isle (as well as its only leader during its brief existence), the Alliance's major port in southern Kalimdor.';
+    const errorMessage = 'Jaina Proudmoore is the founder and former Lady of Theramore Isle (as well as its only leader during its brief existence), the Alliance\'s major port in southern Kalimdor.';

     // Bad.
     const errorMessage = 'Jaina Proudmoore is the founder and former\
       Lady of Theramore Isle (as well as its only\
-      leader during its brief existence), the Alliance's\
+      leader during its brief existence), the Alliance\'s\
       major port in southern Kalimdor.';

     // Good.
     const errorMessage = 'Jaina Proudmoore is the founder and former ' +
       'Lady of Theramore Isle (as well as its only ' +
-      'leader during its brief existence), the Alliance's ' +
+      'leader during its brief existence), the Alliance\'s ' +
       'major port in southern Kalimdor.';
     ```